To hunt waterfowl in Georgia, most hunters need:

 Legal hunting methods include the use of shotguns with non-toxic shot, as lead shot is prohibited for waterfowl hunting to protect wetland ecosystems.

-Hunters must also adhere to other regulations such as hunting only during designated hours and respecting closed areas or refuges.
+Hunters must also adhere to other regulations such as hunting only during designated hours (1/2 hour before sunrise until sunset) and respecting closed areas or refuges.

 For comprehensive details on bag limits, weapon restrictions, and other legal considerations, hunters should refer to the Georgia Department of Natural Resources’ official guidelines.

 Duck hunting in Georgia is permitted on various public lands, including numerous Wildlife Management Areas (WMAs) managed by the state.
+Several National Wildlife Refuges (federal lands) are also known for producing great duck hunting opportunities.
 These areas provide accessible hunting grounds with habitat managed specifically for waterfowl.

 Hunters may also pursue ducks on private lands, but only with explicit permission from the landowner to avoid trespassing violations.